adospinoiu/AWS_Employee_Information_Bank/README.md

 #3 You also have to set-up the CORS permissions in the bucket.
 This is an ARRAY.
 This will give the permission of GET, PUT, POST, etc.

 #4 Having alot of difficulty with the AWS set-up.
 Here is a general run-down of what I have discovered and tried.

+#5 First you have to actually create the S3 bucket.
+The bucket itself can be controlled on what kind of access is granted to it.
+"Higher up" you have users that are also granted certain rights to different functionality within the S3 space or ALL AWS functions.